adamcharnock/django-adminlte4/README.md

 The [base template] is designed to be highly customisable.
 Template blocks are provided to allow you to hook in customisations as you wish

-### Admin Theme Usage

-Install as per the above installation instructions.
-The django admin UI should then change as expected.

 Documentation
 -------------